titaniumnetwork-dev/alloy/README.md

 A good example of what code to use is here using the Express.js framework.

+If you're a beginner then I recommend you use this snippet of code!

 ```

 // Note: make sure you use Alloy before any other Express middleware that sends responses to client or handles POST data.